Keto Peanut Butter Cookies with Almond Flour

 This recipe is also made with Almond Flour, and it is one of my favorite keto-friendly flours with only 10.6 grams of net carbs per 100 grams.
 Compare this with regular wheat flour that tops up at 75 grams of net carbs per 100 grams!

 All this makes these Peanut Butter Cookies a great keto-friendly snack!

-So now you wonder what makes these almond flour peanut butter cookies so special?
-Well, compared to regular cookies, they will be super SOFT when out of the oven.
+So now you wonder what makes these keto peanut butter cookies so special?
+Well, compared to regular cookies, they will be super soft when out of the oven.

 Like really soft!
 You might even think that they are undercooked.
 And you will think there is NO way this recipe will harden and works!
 But it does.

 These cookies are egg-free and need more cooling time than baking time to become crunchy and delicious.

 Can I make different flavors?

 The best way to tune the flavor of these cookies is to add sugar-free chocolate chips to make perfect peanut butter chocolate chip cookies.